Soccer Mommy

 Sophia Regina Allison (born May 27, 1997), better known by her stage name Soccer Mommy, is an American singer-songwriter from Nashville, Tennessee.

-History
+She has four studio albums to her name; her latest album, Evergreen, was released on October 25, 2024.

+Early life and education

-Born in Zürich, Switzerland in 1997 to Michelle, an elementary school teacher, and John, a neuroscientist, Allison grew up in Nashville, Tennessee, where her parents moved when she was 2.
-She attended Nashville School of the Arts, a specialty high school where she studied guitar and played in the swing band.
+Born in Zürich, Switzerland, in 1997 to Michelle (an elementary school teacher) and John Allison (a neuroscientist), Sophie Allison grew up in Nashville, Tennessee, where her parents had moved the family when she was a toddler.
+She attended Nashville School of the Arts, a specialty high school where she studied guitar and participated in the school's swing band.

-She first began playing guitar at age six and started making music.
+Having been playing guitar since the age of six, Allison began creating her own music.
+Avril Lavigne's 2004 album Under My Skin was the first album she ever owned.
 She began posting home-recorded songs to Bandcamp as Soccer Mommy in 2015, during the summer when she was about to leave for college.
-She then attended New York University, where she studied music business at the Steinhardt School of Culture, Education, and Human Development.
-While in college, Allison played her first show as Soccer Mommy at the community art space Silent Barn in Bushwick, Brooklyn, and shortly after landed a record deal with Fat Possum.
+She then attended New York University, where she studied music business and English at the Steinhardt School of Culture, Education, and Human Development.
+While in college, Allison played her first show as Soccer Mommy at the community art space Silent Barn in Bushwick, Brooklyn, and shortly after landed a recording contract with Fat Possum.
 She dropped out of college after two years in 2017 to return to Nashville and pursue her music career.

+Career

+Early releases (2015–2019)

-Her first full-length album as Soccer Mommy, For Young Hearts, was released in 2016 on Orchid Tapes.
+Allison's first album as Soccer Mommy, For Young Hearts, was released in 2016 on Orchid Tapes.
 Her second album, Collection, was released in 2017 on Fat Possum Records.
 Her debut album proper, titled Clean, was released on March 2, 2018.

 She has toured with Stephen Malkmus, Mitski, Kacey Musgraves, Jay Som, Slowdive, Frankie Cosmos, Liz Phair, Phoebe Bridgers and others.
 She joined Paramore and Foster the People on the first half of their 2018 summer tour.
 Soccer Mommy opened for Vampire Weekend in the fall.
 She also opened for a few shows for Wilco in the fall of 2019.

+Recent years (2020–present)

-In February 2020, she played at one of Bernie Sanders's presidential rallies and endorsed his 2020 presidential campaign.
+In February 2020, Allison played at one of Bernie Sanders' presidential rallies and endorsed his 2020 presidential campaign.

-Influences